It’s never too late to go after something you want and make your life better.

 Medium goal may be: I will weigh myself again in 3 weeks.

 Long term goal: When I reach losing 5 lbs, I will treat myself to (fill in something you really want or that motivates you.
-Ex: a new dress, a fun date night with your love &/or friends).
+Ex: a new dress, a fun date night with your love, or a girls night at a cool bar you’ve been wanting to try.).

 5. TWEAK, POLISH & PERFECT